JumpMaster/ParticlePresence/README.md

 # How to use it

- - Add the two files PrecenseManager.cpp and PresenceManager.h to your project.
+ - Add the two files precensemanager.cpp and presencemanager.h to your project.
  - Add `#include "presencemanager.h"` to your application.
  - Decare a PresenceManager object `PresenceManager pm`
  - Run `pm.setup()` and `pm.syncRequest()` in the `setup()` section of your code.